What is Experiential Learning?

 Putting Experiential Learning into practise….or practice.

-The theory of experiential learning works because it enables learners of all types, and at all stages (knowledge, skills and experience) to engage in the learning process and to attain what they need.
+The theory of experiential learning enables learners of all types, and at all stages (knowledge, skills and experience) to engage in the learning process and to attain what they need.

-Let’s look at an example of a sports performance coach.
-Their role is to ‘break it down’ for the player, show them the elements that need improvement and to take them through the planned steps to build it up to a new way of moving to connect with the ball, run better, jump higher, etc.
+Looking at an example of a sports performance coach, we’ll notice their role is to ‘break it down’ for the player, show them the elements that need improvement and to take them through the planned steps to build it up to a new way of performing such as changing their movement to connect with the ball, run better, jump higher, etc.

-All too often, we rush from reflect to apply and, as a result, it doesn’t change the behaviour in the long term.
-In some cases, the learner may notice a difference in performance immediately but the behaviour or action isn't sustained.
+All too often, we rush from reflect to apply and, as a result, changes in behaviour can be short-lived.
+Whilst the learner may notice a difference in performance immediately, the behaviour or action isn't sustained.
 Where the changes are subtle, the learner may not be able to apply beyond the dedicated session.
 So how do you embed it?

 This is core to what we do at Beyond the Skills (and now you’ll understand why we are so apply named).
 Our challenges are designed to transcend beyond the skills to apply meaningful learning into the learner’s belief system.
 We learn best when it’s fun, we’re engaged and it has a purpose - and we want the world to have access to them.